Computing the Lie algebra of the differential Galois group: the reducible case: Computation of the Reduction Matrix on an Isotypical Flag.

 Note that $\Lambda^{[k]}$ does not depend on the parameters and Lemma \ref{exp-parametrebis} stays valid with the field $\mathbf{k}$ replaced by $\mathbf{k}(T_k)$, see Remark \ref{rem2}.
-This shows that we can construct a matrix $M(\underline{t})$ with coefficients in $\CC(T_k)$ so that the system (\ref{condition-reduction}) has a rational solution if and only if
+To decide when the system has nonzero rational solutions, one first finds bounds on valuations at the poles and at infinity (this is possible because $\Lambda^{[k]}$ does not depend on the parameters); this reduces the problem to solving a system of linear equations whose right hand side depends linearly on the parameters $c_i$.
+The compatibility conditions for this system (obtained, for example, by gaussian elimination) yield a matrix $M(\underline{t})$ with coefficients in $\CC(T_k)$ so that the system (\ref{condition-reduction}) has a rational solution if and only if